filmote/DarkUnder/readme.md

-# Decisions Points
+## Decisions Points

 * Inventory management – use black on white background or white on black.
 Preference is black on white but 180 bytes can be saved with the reverse.
 * Dice animations – preference is to include this but it adds 558 bytes.
 * Tile rotations – no preference and the decision will be dependent on the number of tiles that need rotating and how many rotations.
 Removing the rotation code will also free up RAM.
 * Sound library – preference is to have at least a theme tune and possibly other sound effects but the library alone is 800+ bytes with themes extra.
 The 1943 theme is approximately 250 bytes long.

-# Metrics
+## Metrics

 * Tiles use 34 bytes of Progmem and 2 bytes of RAM
 * Levels use approximately 75 – 100 bytes depending on the number of enemies and items in the level.

-# Current Limitations
+## Current Limitations

 * Number of doors per level = 3
 * Number of enemies per level = 18
 * Number of items per level = 18

-* These have been chosen to ensure the RAM is under 75% utilized.
+Note: These have been chosen to ensure the RAM is under 75% utilized.
 Note the allocation can be redistributed if need be and increased if we remove the rotation code.

-# To Do
+## To Do

 - [X] Create a todo list.
 - [ ] Revisit the ‘defend’ logic.